Customized Gestational Surrogacy Agreements For Surrogates And Intended Parents

 Essentially, a gestational surrogacy agreement creates a container in which all parties may rest easy, communicate openly and move forward in harmony toward their shared goal: a successful pregnancy, birth and transition home.

 Can we simply sign a medical consent form instead?

 No. This is a common misunderstanding: that a medical consent form signed by an intended parent and surrogate constitutes a contract.
 In fact, it only means the IVF clinic will provide services to the patient.
 It does not meet minimum contract standards, and there is nothing within the agreement that provides for the medical and administrative elements of a surrogacy relationship.
 Failure to obtain a legitimate surrogacy agreement could make it difficult to obtain a birth certificate in the correct name.

-Your surrogate will want to secure her own separate legal counsel, to avoid any potential conflicts of interests or impropriety.
-We can recommend qualified attorneys to her case.
+Your surrogate will want to secure her own separate legal counsel to avoid any potential conflicts of interest or impropriety.
+We can recommend qualified attorneys for her case.

 What does the surrogacy agreement usually provide for?